gruszczrob/entropyCalculator/README.md

   <img src="https://github.com/user-attachments/assets/c3feb796-f6c6-4b30-befd-95c9b8f09255" alt="Image" height="200">
 </p>

-**Entropy Calculator** is an open-source tool designed to calculate the entropy of hexadecimal data stored in a file.
+**Entropy Calculator** is an open-source tool designed to calculate the entropy of data stored in a file.
 This project is implemented in both Python and C++, providing flexibility and convenience for users who prefer either language.
 The program is ready to use immediately after compiling (for the C++ version) or executing (for the Python version) and is designed to be simple yet efficient.

 ## Table of Contents